Determining evolutionary equations from a single passive boundary observation: Statement of main results

-\begin{remark} Because the hyperbolic system \eqref{eq:simple_hyper_eqns} is not invariant under rigid motions, the separating‑variable condition \eqref{eq:qphi1} can be replaced by a seemingly more general invariance condition: there exist a unit vector $\omega\in\mathbb S^2$ and a function $\phi\in L^\infty(\mathbb R)$, $\phi\not\equiv 0$, such that
+\begin{remark} Since the hyperbolic system \eqref{eq:simple_hyper_eqns} is invariant under rigid changes of spatial coordinates, the separating‑variable condition \eqref{eq:qphi1} can be replaced by a seemingly more general invariance condition: there exist a unit vector $\omega\in\mathbb S^2$ and a function $\phi\in L^\infty(\mathbb R)$, $\phi\not\equiv 0$, such that

 where $x=y+s\omega$ with $y\in\omega^\perp$ and $s\in\mathbb R$, and $q\in L^2(\omega^\perp)$. \end{remark}